All the Thoughts Swirling Through Your Head

 At the age of six, Roma has been left home alone while her parents are off somewhere "fixing things".

 She'd always thought to fix something meant that it was broken and needed to be put back together with tape.
-About a month ago, her favorite doll's head fell off.
-And then her father fixed it.
+Like, for example, a month ago, her favorite doll's head fell off due to excessive catfights between her and the other dolls, and then her father fixed it, giving her the doll back with a smile and a pat to her head.
 She also thought that "things" meant people didn't want to tell you want those things were.

 But she thinks she knows.